 There are a couple of really good sushi places in Asheville but in trying to pick the best one, Green Tea Sushi is at the top of our list.
 In addition to their delicious sushi, you can also order Pad Thai, Fried Rice, General Tso’s Chicken, etc. They’ve also got vegetarian options and a kids menu.

 If you’re craving some delicious Chinese food, head on over to Red Ginger Dim Sum and Tapas.
 It’s located in downtown Asheville and is known for it’s handmade dumplings.
-If you go, try the Szechuan wontons style dumplings with shrimp and pork in homemade hot chili oil.
+If you go, try the Shanghai dumplings aka the soup dumplings.
 The savory green beans and Gua Bao are also really tasty.
 Oh and when it’s cold out, the won ton soup can’t be beat.
+There is some outdoor seating available outdoors.

 J Chong | Farmers Markets